rincew1nd/Minesweeper-Switch/README.md

 ## To-Do:

 * Option screen with basic parametrization
-* Touchscreen gestures for zooming and moving field
+* Touch screen gestures for zooming and moving field
 * Timer and scoreboard